 A student who disagrees with an initial tuition classification may submit a Domicile Reclassification Form to the Domicile Appeals Committee within 10 calendar days of the initial notification.
 The committee will respond to the appeal within 15 calendar days.
 The Domicile Appeals Committee shall consist of two members of the Student Services Office.
 No person who serves at one level of this appeals process shall be eligible to serve at any other level of this review.
-If the student still disagrees with the classification, he/she may file a final written appeal with the Vice President of Academic and Student Services Dr. Debra Holley, dholley@dcc.vccs.edu, which must be made within five calendar days of the student's notification of the first appeal.
-The VP will notify the student in writing of the final decision within 30 calendar days of receipt of the appeal.
-A student who is not satisfied with the outcome of the review by the VP may appeal to the appropriate circuit court.
-The student must file a petition for review with the court within 30 calendar days of receipt of the decision by the VP.
+If the student still disagrees with the tuition classification, he/ she may file a final written appeal with the Vice President of Academic and Student Services.
+This written appeal must be made within five calendar days of the student's notification of the first appeal.
+The Vice President will notify the student in writing of the final administrative decision within 30 calendar days of receipt of the appeal.
+A student who is not satisfied with the outcome of the review by the Vice President may appeal to the appropriate circuit court.
+The student must file a petition for review with the court within 30 calendar days of receipt of the decision by the Vice President of Academic and Student Services.

-DCC Policy Related to Legislation Regarding Admissions
+Policy Related to Legislation Regarding Admissions

-Language on the web application informs applicants that their information is being transferred to the State Police.
-In the event that the State Police determine a DCC applicant is listed on the Sex Offender Registry, the State Police will notify DCC.
-When the college receives such notification, the following procedures apply:

-- 1. The applicant will be denied admission to DCC in accordance with its admission policy as published in this catalog.
-The decision is final and not subject to appeal. - 2.
-If the applicant registers for classes and becomes a student before the college receives notification from the State Police, the student will immediately be informed that he/she is being administratively withdrawn from classes and will receive a tuition refund.
-An applicant, in this instance, may invoke his/her right to an appeal.
+Language on the admissions application informs applicants that their information is being transferred to the State Police.
+In the event that the State Police determine that a DCC applicant is listed on the Sex Offender Registry, the State Police will notify DCC.
+When the college receives such notification, the following procedures apply: 1.
+The applicant will be denied admission to DCC in accordance with its admission policy as published in this catalog.
+The decision is final and not subject to appeal.
+2. If the applicant registers for classes and becomes a student before the college receives notification from the State Police that he/she is listed on the Sex Offender Registry, the student will immediately be informed that he/she is being administratively withdrawn from classes and will receive a tuition refund.
+An applicant, in this instance, may invoke his/her right to an appeal process.